emahdij/aws-cloudops-certification/chapters/01-monitoring/notes/01-cloudwatch-metrics.md

   - RDS: DatabaseConnections, CPUUtilization, FreeStorageSpace
   - ELB: RequestCount, TargetResponseTime, HTTPCode_Target_5XX_Count

+> **🌍 Regional Considerations:** Most metrics are regional, but **billing metrics are only available in us-east-1** (N. Virginia).
+When viewing billing dashboards or setting up cost alarms, ensure you're in the us-east-1 region.

 > **💡 Practice Tip:** Familiarize yourself with the default metrics for key services.
 Create a study card for each service with its most important metrics.

 ### Custom Metrics